-Some data, like console output, are stored just as plain text file, some are stored as Java property files.
+Some data, like console output, is stored in plain text files; other data is stored in Java property files.

-But the majority of the structured data, such as how a project is configured, or various records of the build, are persisted by using XStream.
+But the majority of structured data, such as project configuration and build records, is stored in XML with XStream.

 For example, in various parts of Jenkins you see the

 transient keyword (which instructs XStream not to bind the field to XML),

 deprecated fields left behind strictly for backward compatibility,